List of Peep Show characters: Nancy

 (Rachel Blanchard, s2 & 4).
 Arriving in Britain from the US where she had a conservative upbringing, Nancy is hedonistic and carefree.
 Her attitude towards love and relationships is affected by her upbringing and her Christian beliefs clashing with her personality and desires, leading her to send her boyfriend Jez very mixed messages, from having adventurous, frequent sex to abstaining completely.
 She marries him to stay in the UK, but does not reciprocate his love for her.

 Toni

-(Elizabeth Marmur, s 1–2).
+(Elizabeth Marmur, s1–2).
 The next-door neighbour of Mark and Jez, and an object of their affections throughout the first series of the show.
 She separates from her husband Tony (John Hodgkinson) in s1, but the couple reunite during s2, although they still argue.
-Her father died when she was three and she appears to be seeking a father figure.
+Her father died when she was three, and she appears to be seeking a father figure.
 During her childhood she regularly went skiing.
 She has two sisters; one with cancer, and a half-sister.
 She is headstrong and liberal, and engages in casual sex with Jez on a few occasions.
 In s1 e2, she engages in pyramid selling, but at the end of s2 she is working as a supervisor in a call centre.